Andre-Usui/ecommerce-project-1/README.md

   - User can filter a custom list of items;

+## Release 1.0.5 Development
+- Build SortBy Component and Logic;
+  - Builded a Custom Selector Component to allow a  wider CSS customization;
+- Build Pagenation Component and Logic;
+- Rearrange Responsive's configuration at ProductCollection's Page;
+  - Builded a hidden Button for expand and translate Filter Component at lower screen sizes;
+  - Rearrange Grid and Sizes for Collection List, SortBy and Top Sales component;
+- Fixes bugs at Product Collection Controller;
+  - Update some minors Agreggate errors;
+  - Rearrange the response.data constructor for a better performance.

+  ### To-do:

+- Update Users Reducer Redux Logic to not PURGE the entire stored data;
+- Update TopSales to a Slider Component;
+- Build Loading Component;
+- Build Perfil Page;

 ## Release 1.0.4 Development
   - Build Category Collection Page and Components;
   - Build Filters Components;